-The Grow Green team are working with farmers who are interested in transitioning away from animal farming and towards growing protein crops for the human-consumption market.
+The Grow Green team are keen to hear from farmers who are interested in transitioning away from animal farming, or are changing their practices to meet increasing demand for plant proteins.

-- Requiring less fertiliser usage, as protein crops like pulses are natural nitrogen fixers;
+- Requiring less fertiliser, as protein crops like pulses are natural nitrogen fixers;

-- Providing a valuable addition to crop rotations, significantly benefiting the next crop, therefore reducing input costs and increasing yields;
+- Providing a valuable addition to crop rotations, significantly benefitting the next crop, and enabling less inputs and higher yields;

 - Reducing the reliance on animal manures for fertility.
-Growing both grain and green manure legumes reduces the risks associated with animal manures, such as varying costs, availability, and potential contamination;
+Growing both grain and green manures legumes can reduce the risks (e.g contamination and pollution) and costs associated with animal manures.

-There are a number of steps that need to be taken in order to convert farmland from one system to another.
+There are a number of steps that farmers will take to convert their land.
 Below we outline some of those steps.
 Although each farm will present its own set of site-specific challenges, it will give you an idea of the processes that may be involved in transitioning.

 There is an increasing number of farmers who are moving to growing crops for the human consumption market, and their reasons vary – from financial, to ethical and environmental; like Jay, the farmer we helped transition from beef to crop farm.
 Click here to read about other farmers who are successfully growing crops for human consumption without any animal inputs.